 If you make no determination about the succession, the choice will be made for you.
 The court will presume that you accept the succession.

 Therefore, it is essential to speak with an experienced succession attorney, so you can make the decisions that are in your best interest.
-Please contact SVHC Law today to learn more.
 Each year, we help hundreds of families with difficult succession decisions throughout the state of Louisiana.
-Let us advise you on the easiest, most cost-effective way to handle a succession, so that you can be confident in the decisions that you make.
+Please contact Scott Vicknair Law, Estate & Probate Division today at (504) 264-1057.
+We will advise you on the easiest, most cost-effective way to handle a succession, so that you can be confident in the decisions that you make.